SeldonIO/seldonio.github.com/offline-models.md

  * **awskey** : AWS key (only needed if using S3 for storage)
  * **awssecret** : AWS secret (only needed if using S3 storage)
  * **itemType** : restrict activity data to only these types of items (-1 is allow all)
+ * **activate** : whether to activate the model immediately in the Seldon Server so predictions can be provided

 An example:

 {% highlight json %}